Jay Griffiths: Kith: The Riddle of the Childscape

 This book was published by Hamish Hamilton in 2013, and by Penguin in 2014.
 The US edition, published by Counterpoint, is titled A Country Called Childhood.
-Andrew Soloman in the New York Times described it as "Almost shockingly beautiful, a profoundly felt, deeply thought, fiercely argued examination of childhood...
+Andrew Solomon in The New York Times described it as "Almost shockingly beautiful, a profoundly felt, deeply thought, fiercely argued examination of childhood...
 It is written in prose that is hardly prose, a poetry in paragraphs.
 Joanna Kavenna in Literary Review wrote "Kith is an extended paean to something that has been lost, and a bold protest against the forces that suppress and control.
 It is passionate, wilful and supremely honest. ...
 Jay Griffiths is fervent, scintillating and uninhibited.
 You emerge feeling you have heard someone speaking about her experience of the world, telling you what she thinks and not censoring herself.
 'Children want what is authentic,' writes Griffiths.
 'They loathe fake characters, forced laughs, false smiles and forged emotions.'
 I think adults do too, and the merged masses of adults and children need more books like this.
 While the review in The Guardian comments that Kith is at its centre "a lament for the English countryside and an expression of a very English Romanticism"; it describes the liking for Romanticism in the book as too easily descending into navel-gazing; objects to Griffiths' "reactionary ideology" to modern childhood; and argues that there is no real distinction between childscape and the domain of adults.
 The author Rebecca Loncraine, writing in The Independent, "didn't just read this book; I revelled in it."
 The reviewer finds the book's take on nature and the wild refreshing, and likes the energetic style which she agrees is a matter of taste; the book's structure is praised for being "carefully tangential", beautifully illustrating the ideas of freedom and unstructuredness that the book discusses.
 The reviewer finds the book "playful and polemical, emotional and imaginative.
 It's as vital as play itself."